Short seller Carson Block targets medical device company Inogen

 “The key to INGN’s extreme multiple is its blue sky story,” the report said.

 Block sees more room for it to fall, arguing that “INGN will hit peak sales as soon as this year, and likely no later than next.”
+Block wrote in the report “At our forecast of peak earnings, we value INGN at $46 per share, a 67 percent decrease

 Block ranks among the industry’s most closely followed short-sellers, who seek to make money when a stock price falls.
 Some occasionally publish research reports detailing what they consider to be wrong with a company.